soopertramp/soopertramp/README.md

  🌱 I’m currently learning and Working on:

-     LearningMachine learning Models and Working on some capstone projects.
+     Learning Machine learning Models and Working on some capstone projects.

  💞️ I’m looking to collaborate on: